 I gained consciousness in Seoul, Korea as the youngest of three children: my older brother got me into computers and inspired me to go into technology; my older sister convinced me as a kid that the chocolate ice cream I was eating was poop and graciously offered to eat it on my behalf.
 Thanks for looking out for me, sis.

-Story of My Lifehi, i'm dk. here's my story.
+Story of My Lifehi, i'm dk. this is my story.

 My parents sent my siblings and me to live with my grandparents in the promised land of California.
 I successfully made my first friend in America and spontaneously combusted into a social butterfly with lots of pointing and three words: "You.
 Me.
 Friend?"